Corporate Culture Integration Workshop

 - Two newly merged companies who need to accelerate operational momentum fast.

-- To integrate an acquired company, making sure that there is a common understanding of goals and objectives.
+- To integrate an acquired company, make sure that there is a common understanding of goals and objectives.

 - Improve collaboration with subsidiaries.